 Wix POS Hardware

-One question that comes up frequently in any Wix POS system review is what hardware you actually need.
+One question that comes up frequently in any Wix POS hardware systems review is what equipment you actually need.
 The good news is that Wix POS hardware requirements are flexible.
 The system runs on iPads and Android tablets, so you do not need proprietary equipment to get started.

 Wix offers compatible hardware through its store, including: